enemri/CV-website/content/authors/admin/_index.md

   url:

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include user research, material and design research.

 # Interests to show in About widget
 interests:
-- Design Ethnography
+- Product Development
-- User Research
+- User Experience
-- Qualitative Research
+- Branding & Marketing

 # Education to show in About widget
 education: